The West's historic drought in 3 maps

-California drought remains significant and there has been little chance in the past few weeks, with 100% of the state in drought and nearly half in exceptional drought conditions.
+California drought remains significant and there has been little change in the past few weeks, with 100% of the state in drought conditions and nearly half in exceptional drought, the Drought Monitor's most severe category.

-For its neighboring reservoir Lake Mead, the largest in the nation, the updated projections now show a 66% chance that Lake Mead could drop below the critical threshold of 1,025 feet above sea level in 2025.
+There is also a 66% chance that Lake Mead could drop below the critical threshold of 1,025 feet above sea level in 2025, the bureau said.
 If water levels stay below that critical threshold, it would trigger deep water cuts, potentially affecting millions of people in California, Arizona, Nevada and Mexico.

 As the planet warms, drought and extreme heat will also fuel deadly wildfires.
 Multiple studies have linked rising carbon dioxide emissions and high temperatures to increased acreage of burning across the West, particularly in California.